rbaron/spellcaster/README.md

 # Project status
 It sort of works, but there are caveats.
 Reliability and usability need improvement -- it's easy to [hold it wrong](https://www.wired.com/2010/06/iphone-4-holding-it-wrong/).
 See "User interface" below.
 The code also needs the proverbial cleaning up.

-Treat this project as a fun experiment.
+Approach this project as a fun experiment.
+Expect fun and experimental support.

 # Hardware
 ![PCB](https://github.com/rbaron/spellcaster/assets/1573409/da951f41-2f28-43aa-8d76-5cb069a4d24b)